 Level 1: The world will continue much as it has in the last 50 years.
 Insure things well, and diversify your investments across multiple stocks and markets (real estate, stocks, bonds, funds), industries, and countries.
 Prepare for a recession or two, a financial crisis or two.

 Level 3: The world is becoming increasingly unstable and unpredictable.
 Sigma 3 events are happening with increasing frequency as evidenced by phenomenon as diverse as weather and political upheaval.
 We should prepare not just for economic collapse but societal and governmental collapse.
 All wealth is ultimately based on land.
 Develop the skills and resources to survive without functioning urban centers.
 Get yourself a lifeboat by buying land with water, putting a permaculture farm on it so you can grow your own food, and figuring out what you will do about security.
 Don’t have the resources to do it alone?
 Form a village.
-Figure out how you are going to get to that land if things go south quickly.
+Figure out how you are going to get to that land (and in what country) if things go south quickly.

 Level 4: No, really, this is serious stuff.
 Do you want to end up a refugee, trail of tears, on a small boat on the open sea, in a camp?
 Get yourself a safety plan in multiple countries, a way to get there in a pinch, and as much legal status as you can in each country.